 One great Pokémon to counter Kabu’s team is Carkol, the evolution of Rolycoly, especially if it has Steam Engine for its ability.
 Being a Fire/Rock-type, it is resistant to every move on every Pokémon on Kabu’s team, and has either Ancient Power or Smack Down to whittle away the enemy’s health with.

 You’ll receive the Fire Badge after beating Kabu, which allows you to catch Pokémon up to level 35, meaning there are plenty of Pokémon now available for you to catch in the Wild Area.

 You’ll also receive TM38 Will-O-Wisp, a useful Fire-type move that does no damage directly, but burns the foe it hits.
+This can be useful to do some damage over time, but remember that burned Pokémon have only half of their usual Attack stat, so this is a great way to combat Physical-based attackers.
 You’ll also get the Fire Uniform for beating him.

 Your next destination is Hammerlocke, which you can only access by crossing through the Wild Area, taking the bridge on the northern side of North Lake Miloch, over to the Motostoke Riverbank and then northbound.